verivital/behaverify/REPRODUCIBILITY/2026_ATVA/README.md

-This README is meant to provide information about reproducing results used in FM 2026.
-However, it can also be used as a more general installation guide for BehaVerify, though eventually it may be inadequate for this purpose as it will not be updated along with BehaVerify, in order to ensure it remains useful for its primary purpose, reproduction of results for FM 2026.
+This README is meant to provide information about reproducing results used in ATVA 2026.
+However, it can also be used as a more general installation guide for BehaVerify, though eventually it may be inadequate for this purpose as it will not be updated along with BehaVerify, in order to ensure it remains useful for its primary purpose, reproduction of results for ATVA 2026.

 version\_info\_pip.txt contains all python package information for BehaVerify. verion\_info\_pip\_graphs\_only.txt contains all python package information for amking necessary graphs and the like. version\_info\_apt.txt contains all other version information.